-Aravind Chandrasekaran is an assistant professor in the Department of Management Sciences.
+Aravind Chandrasekaran is an associate professor in the Department of Management Sciences.
 He came to Fisher in 2009 after earning his PhD in business administration from the University of Minnesota.
 His research investigates innovation, learning and knowledge creation issues, with particular attention given to understanding how organizations manage the productivity dilemma and minimize tensions between competing learning mechanisms.
 Dr. Chandrasekaran teaches the MBA core operations management course for both the full-time and working professional students at Fisher along with an MBA elective on operations and technology strategy.

 Dr. Chandrasekaran’s award-winning research spans areas including high-tech R&D, manufacturing and health-care delivery.
 His work has been published, or is forthcoming, in Management Science, Manufacturing & Service Operations Management, Journal of Operations Management, Production and Operations Management (POMS), Decision Sciences and the International Journal of Production Research.